fayland/fayland.me/_posts/2013-12-05-php-composer-slim-middleware-requirehttps.md

 since that's git (or other VCS), version is simply supported with --tags. you do git tag -a X.Y and with hook in github repos settings, the version will be shown up in the website immediately. and there is always dev-master which maps to the master source code.

-Packagist does not need host any files. when you go composer install/update, it fetches from the remove VCS. really smart idea.
+Packagist does not need host any files. when you go composer install/update, it fetches from the remote VCS. really smart idea.

 Have fun.